wurmlab/wurmlab.github.io/_posts/labnews/2015-02-05-scientific-writing.markdown

 * Please respect the style guidelines given by <a href="http://www.amazon.co.uk/gp/product/020530902X/ref=as_li_tf_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=020530902X&linkCode=as2&tag=yannickwurm-21">Strunk & White's "The Elements of Style"</a>.
 Keep it concise.
 * Pay attention to detail (punctuation, spelling, consistency of formatting, species in italics...).
 Neglect of such simple things makes the reader think you do nothing properly.
-* Don't Randomly capitalize Words that Arent normally Capitalized.
+* Don't Randomly capitalize Words that Aren't normally Capitalized.
 * Most word processors have spell-checkers.
 And grammar-checkers.
 Use them.
 (Make sure that all rules are activated - e.g. in MS word you need to [manually activate the strict grammar rules](http://wordribbon.tips.net/T009322_Setting_Grammar-Checking_Options.html)).
 Neglecting to use such tools can feel insulting to the reader.
 * KISS:  Keep It Simple Stupid.
 If a word, sentence or piece of information is unnecessary, remove it!
 Otherwise, you complicate things for the reader.
 * Again, use simple words, simple clear sentences.
 Scientific writing isn't Shakespeare or Voltaire.